maxboeck/mxb/src/posts/the-relaunch-post/2017-01-16-the-relaunch-post.md

 title: The Relaunch Post
 tags: code
 image: screenshot.jpg
+description: 'Two weeks into 2017, I used some spare time to relaunch this website.
+I do this as a way for me to try new things and catch up on latest techniques.'
 ---

 <p class="lead">Two weeks into 2017, I used some spare time to relaunch my website.</p>